 The TIA Act applies to interceptions by an employer of the emails of its employees as they are sent.
 If R v Catena applies, or the relevant employee was aware of the interception of his/her email communications, then the prohibition (at least from the perspective of the employee) would not apply.
+Circumstances such as documented employee agreement, workplace policies and employer communications may establish employee knowledge.
 Consideration would however need to be given to the position of persons who sent emails to employees, to determine if interception, within the meaning of the TIA Act, was to occur.